elasticio/elasticio.github.io/content/_components/rest-api/index.md

   2. Attachments mechanism does not work with [Local Agent Installation](/references/local-agents-requesting#compatible-operating-systems)

-**3.** OAuth2 authentication strategy limitation: [Access Token Response](https://www.oauth.com/oauth2-servers/access-tokens/access-token-response/) contains `refresh_token` optional property, but due to the platform limitation it is required.
-Possible solution - use `access_type:offline` in additional parameters (may not work in some cases).
+**3.** OAuth2 authentication strategy limitation: [Access Token Response](https://www.oauth.com/oauth2-servers/access-tokens/access-token-response/) should   always contain `refresh_token` property (optional in OAuth2 standard).
+Reason behind it - platform shoud be able to refresh access token after it's expiration.
+Possible solution - use `access_type:offline` in additional parameter which is supported by many OAuth2 providers.

 **4.** We suggest not to set Delay value more then time period between two executions of the flow.
 Please keep in mind that delay can influence on time of next execution.